Bargain Travel Europe destinations on a Budget image

 BLENHEIM PALACE

 Duke of Marlborough Monument photoAt Blenheim Palace you'll find the incredibly ornate burial monument to the 1st Marlborough Duke, who could have been buried at Westminster if he wanted to (see Westminster Abbey), but chose to stay at home.
 Large estates have become entertainment industries of themselves over time as tourist attractions and family activity centers for concerts, contests and events.
-It’s almost hard to imagine that great palaces with gift shops, concession stands and concert stages on the lawn were once homes to one family, but Blenheim Palace in Oxfordshire still is at its heart a private family home, if a large and magnificent one, still the residence of the 11th Duke and Duchess of Marlborough.
+It’s almost hard to imagine that great palaces with gift shops, concession stands and concert stages on the lawn were once homes to one family, but Blenheim Palace is still a private family home, if a large and magnificent one, the residence of the 11th Duke and Duchess of Marlborough.

 Find best travel deals in Oxfordshire on TripAdvisor